bahrus/xtal-element/README.md

 ```

 **NB**  This kind of css-based inheritance chain that XtalElement provides probably shouldn't go too many levels deep.
 I.e. a vendor provides a default UI, which a consumer can tweak, essentially.
 But having a chain of independent, loosely coupled third party developers inheriting in this manner seems like it could lend itself to some significant fragility.

+## Versioning [TODO, will it work?]

+HTML Modules and scoped custom element registries are easily the two proposals I most eagerly await.

+A number of intriguing proposals are being adopted for this.
+Because trans-render provides a number of facilities for substituting one tag name for another, here's the approach xtal-element adopts.

+If another custom element is found matching the same name, the custom element will be registered with the first non-taken number appended to the name.
+Static prop 'isReally' allows consumers to know which tag name to use.

 ## A room with a view